bespoken/bespoken-docs/end-to-end/guide.md

 This is a useful feature for tests that are run against multiple instances of the same skill, where there are slight variations in the input or output.

 ### Homophones
-Our end-to-end tests use speech recognition for turning the output speech coming back from Alexa into text.
+Our functional tests use speech recognition for turning the output speech coming back from Alexa into text.

 This process is imperfect - to compensate for this, homophones can be specified for errors that occur when a reply from Alexa is misunderstood.